jesseyuen/glitch-govuk-prototype-kit/README.md

 1. Create a username and password for your prototype by editing the existing .env file.
 Add the [following code](https://gist.github.com/jesseyuen/fa7743da8a1e7d3082c6319326744054), ensuring to personalise the username and password values.
 2. Click 'Run' and see what happens!

-## Once it's running
+## Once the project is running

 1. You can skip past the [Prototype ki install docs](https://govuk-prototype-kit.herokuapp.com/docs/install), repli.t has done this for you.
 2. Get started by learning how to [Build a basic prototype](https://govuk-prototype-kit.herokuapp.com/docs/make-first-prototype/start)

-## Once you've made changes to files
+## Once you've made changes to your project

-1. Commit and push your work back to your GitHub repo.
+1. If you're happy with the changes, commit and push your work back to your GitHub repo